nitinkp/COSC-4353-Group-B/lexicon.md

-Datasets - collections or sets of data or information, \n CSV files - comma separated value file.
+Datasets - collections or sets of data or information,

+CSV files - comma separated value file.
 A file that is a list of information that is delimited by commas.
-These files are saved as .csv, txt files - files that are just text and are saved as .txt, python - the python programming language.
+These files are saved as .csv,

+txt files - files that are just text and are saved as .txt,

+python - the python programming language.
 This language is the main language for the project, Data Science - Field for preparing data for data analysis, including cleansing data, aggregating, and manipulating data., Pandas - Pandas is a fast, powerful, flexible and easy to use open source data analysis and manipulation tool, built on top of the python programming language. https://pandas.pydata.org/ ,